tarinoita/Spice-of-Life-Sweet-Potato/README.md

 	<img width=256px src="GitHub/logo.png" />
 </p>

+Introducing Spice of Life: Potato Edition!
+A new mod designed to reward the player for food diversity, like the carrot edition, but also requires a constant supply of diverse food rather than a single consumption, to encourage automation.

 A mod designed to encourage dietary variety!
 It does so by **rewarding** the player for eating a variety of foods instead of **punishing** them for failing to diversify.
 Instead of using the stick we use the carrot!

 This mod is not a fork of Spice of Life, although it is named similarly as it is a similar concept, but reversed in terms of the effects!